 If the piston or rings are worn beyond the manufacture tolerance then it will not maintain proper compression and symptoms will follow.

-This is why it’s important to keep your 2 stroke top end regularly maintained by replacing the rings and/or piston when the compression starts going down.
+This is why it’s important to keep your 2 stroke top end regularly maintained by replacing the rings and/or piston when the compression starts going down, as well as not letting it get overheated.

 The intake and exhaust valves will eventually wear out or burn away and not seal.
 Worn valves will result in a loss of engine compression.